 Brittany was introduced to Pilates during her training as a ballet dancer.
 Pilates gave her core strength to combat the challenging demands ballet placed on her body.
 The benefits of Pilates were so apparent to her dancing and the overall health of her body that, after turning in the Pointe Shoes, she decided to train to teach.
 Movement is an important aspect of everyday life -and Pilates works to help your body be dynamic, balanced, and supported so you can move throughout your life with ease, strength, and health.
 She offers private, duo, and group Pilates sessions at Yoga Lila in Montauk.

-Heather’s teaching and practice is greatly influenced by Anusara Yoga and John Friend.
-Her classes are lively and fun but challenging, full of thought and philosophy.
-She encourages her students to find focus through their breath, to expand and play with their strengths and boundaries but to also find their own expression of self in their practice.
-The Anusara Principles of alignment are instructed and encouraged so to experience the deepest openings through safe body awareness.
+Heather’s Hatha Yoga classes are lively and fun; full of thought and philosophy.
+She encourages her students to find focus through their breath, to expand and play with their strenghs and boundaries but also find their own expression of self in their practice.
+Principles of alignment are instructed and encouraged so to experience the deepest openings through safe body awareness.

-Heather began practicing yoga while dealing with illness utilizing yoga therapeutics.
+Heather begans practicing yoga 20 years ago while dealing with illness utilizing yoga therapeutics.
 In addition, she counted on yoga throughout her pregnancies and has a strong desire to share with others how yoga can transform the body and mind as well as inspire the soul.
-Heather is grateful to her teachers Lois Nesbit and John Seelye.
+Heather is grateful to her teachers Lois Nesbitt and John Seelye.

 Marissa emphasizes a rhythmic flow between breath and movement.
 Her teaching is grounded yet playful, encouraging students to explore movements big and small, strong and subtle, as a way to energize and align the body, and to calm and focus the mind.
 She is inspired by a love of dance, music, sports, and a great appreciation for the beauty and rhythm of nature (especially the ocean!).
 Marissa hopes to help her students find peace in movement and in stillness, on and off the mat.